webmaxru/angular-neo4j/README.md

 ```

 ### Usage
-The module includes a service and a design-free component utilizing this service: login form and query form.
+The module includes a service and a design-free component using this service: login form and query form.
 You are welcome to use this component as a foundation for your custom one.

 The fastest way to test everything: